Protocol ossification: History

 Significant ossification had set in on the Internet by 2005, with analyses of the problem also being published in that year; Ammar (2018) suggests that ossification was a consequence of the Internet attaining global scale and becoming the primary communication network.

 Multipath TCP was the first extension to a core Internet protocol to deeply confront protocol ossification during its design.

 The IETF created the Transport Services (taps) working group in 2014.
 It has a mandate to mitigate ossification at the transport protocol layer.

 QUIC is the first IETF transport protocol to deliberately minimise its wire image to avoid ossification.

+The Internet Architecture Board identified design considerations around the exposure of protocol information to network elements as a "developing field" in 2023.

 Causes

 The primary cause of protocol ossification is middlebox interference, invalidating the end-to-end principle.
 Middleboxes may entirely block unknown protocols or unrecognised extensions to known protocols, interfere with extension or feature negotiation, or perform more invasive modification of protocol metadata.
 Not all middlebox modifications are necessarily ossifying; of those which are potentially harmful, they are disproportionately towards the network edge.
 Middleboxes are deployed by network operators unilaterally to solve specific problems, including performance optimisation, security requirements (e.g., firewalls), network address translation or enhancing control of networks.
 These middlebox deployments provide localised short-term utility but degrade the global long-term evolvability of the Internet in a manifestation of the tragedy of the commons.

 Changes to a protocol must be tolerated by all on-path intermediaries; if wide Internet deployment of the change is desired, then this extends to a large portion of intermediaries on the Internet.
-A middlebox must tolerate widely-used protocols as they were being used at the time of its deployment, but is liable not to tolerate new protocols or changes to extant ones, effectively creating a vicious cycle as novel wire images cannot gain wide enough deployment to make middleboxes tolerate the new wire image across the entire Internet.
+A middlebox must tolerate widely used protocols as they were being used at the time of its deployment, but is liable not to tolerate new protocols or changes to extant ones, effectively creating a vicious cycle as novel wire images cannot gain wide enough deployment to make middleboxes tolerate the new wire image across the entire Internet.
 Even all participants tolerating the protocol is no guarantee of use: in the absence of a negotiation or discovery mechanism, the endpoints may default to a protocol that is considered more reliable.

 Beyond middleboxes, ossification can also be caused by insufficient flexibility within the endpoint's implementation.
 Operating system kernels are slow to change and deploy, and protocols implemented in hardware can also inappropriately fix protocol details.
-A widely-used API that makes assumptions about the operation of underlying protocols can hinder the deployment of protocols that do not share those assumptions.
+A widely used application programming interface (API) that makes assumptions about the operation of underlying protocols can hinder the deployment of protocols that do not share those assumptions.